 Wool: History, Processing, Types and Benefits:

-17th Aug 2022
+18th Aug 2022

 Image: iStock

 When I was a little kid, my grandma and I would snuggle under her tartan wool rug.
 Now that she is not with us anymore, I still want to hug her and experience her warmth and affection for me.
 I recently stumbled upon the beautiful pink wool sweater she had crocheted for me, it reminds me of her warmth and caring.
 Getting the feeling of connection is just one of the many benefits of wool.
-Wool has a fascinating history with the evolution of its processing methods and its uses.

 What Is Wool?

-The soft, wavy, or curly, often thick undercoat of numerous hairy mammals, primarily sheep, has been used by man all over the world.
+The soft, wavy, or curly and often thick undercoat of numerous hairy mammals, primarily sheep, has been used by man all over the world.
 The protein filaments of keratin in wool are pliable, reactive, and biocompatible.
 Wool differs from other vegetable fibers, eg: cotton, because it is made of protein and some lipids rather than cellulose.
 Wool is a sustainable resource.

-History Of Wool
+History of Wool

 Wool was first used by man around 10,000 years ago- during the Stone Age.
 Ancient peoples wore sheepskin clothing to stay warm in the winter and cooler in the summer.
 The basic human needs of ancestral man were food, clothing, and shelter.
 Sheep and their wool helped to fulfil these needs.
 Later, they learned to spin and weave these fibres.
 Ultimately, yarn of wool and fabric were produced, all being used to aid their survival, particularly during harsh winters.
 It offers protection from heat and cold, assisting the body to maintain a constant temperature.